 Dean Regas, Astronomer

-The stars captured me in 1998 while working at Cincinnati\\'s Wolff Planetarium in Burnet Woods.
+The stars captured me in 1998 while working at Cincinnati's Wolff Planetarium in Burnet Woods.
 It was there that I discovered a passion for astronomy and have since become a local expert in observational astronomy, star identification and mythology.
-From 2010-2019 I was the cohost of PBS\\' Star Gazers.
-I have written astronomy articles for Astronomy Magazine, Sky and Telescope, Huffington Post and the Cincinnati Enquirer and am often featured on local television and radio whenever something is up in the sky.
-I have been the Outreach Astronomer for the Cincinnati Observatory since 2000.
+From 2010-2019, I was the cohost of PBS' Star Gazers.
+I am the author of four astronomy books and I have written astronomy articles for Astronomy Magazine, Sky and Telescope, Huffington Post and the Cincinnati Enquirer.
+I am often featured on local television and radio whenever something is up in the sky.
+I have been the astronomer at the Observatory since 2000.

 Click here to learn more about Dean

 I was introduced to astronomy by my grandfather when I was just knee-high to his telescope.
 I still remember that remarkable view of Jupiter.
 My wife Valerie and I joined the Observatory more than 15 years ago and became active with the Friends of Observatory as board members and history presenters.
 It's been a privilege to work with so many who are committed to the mission of the Observatory.

 My fascination with the stars began at a very young age when my mom received a telescope for Christmas one year.
 To this day I will never forget the image of the moon through that small lens.
 I have been a stargazer ever since.
 The Cincinnati Observatory allows me to bring both my love of history and the cosmos together in very unique ways.
 As a graduate from Miami University with a degree in Art History, and a career built on interpretation, I understand the importance that tangible history experiences bring to the public.
 The Cincinnati Observatory makes history and the cosmos come alive and I feel very fortunate to be a part of a team that can make this magic happen.